The A, AAAA, and CNAME resource records

 In the above syntax, the TTL and class fields have the same meanings as the TTL and class fields have in the host records.

-The alias-name field defines the name you want to use for the existing name defined in the canonical-name field.
+The alias-name field defines the name you want to use for the existing name specified in the canonical-name field.

 The resource-record-type field defines the record type.
-The value CNAME indicates this record defines an alias name for the existing name.
+The value CNAME indicates this record is an alias name for the existing name.

 Let's understand it through our example.
 Suppose we run the web service on a host called myWebServer.
 In this situation, we can map the name www (web service) with the name myWebServer.
 After this, DNS will translate the name www into the IP address of myWebServer.
 Users will access the web service running on the IP address of myWebServer by using the name www.